iotaledger/iota-wiki/docs/get-started/introduction/iota/staking.md

 At the moment, there are no active staking periods.
 :::

-IOTA introduced two new networks that will exist alongside the main network: the Shimmer staging network and the Assembly trustless smart contract network.
+IOTA introduced two new networks alongside the main network: the Shimmer staging network and the Assembly trustless smart contract network.
 These networks provide additional utility for the IOTA token and offer staking opportunities.

 :::info
 Find the blog post introducing IOTA staking [here](https://blog.iota.org/introducing-iota-staking/).